- Online Training

 One of the most impactful things we can do as strength coaches is to connect with our athletes in ways that go beyond the traditional “job title” responsibilities.
 And, if we can do that in a way that builds a bond AND improves their performance, it’s a win-win.
-Below are three unconventional ways you can use non-lifting activities to build a relationship with your athletes, improve team bonding, and even potentially increase performance levels.
+Below are three unconventional ways you can use non-lifting unique team-building activities to build a relationship with your athletes, improve team bonding, and even potentially increase performance levels.

 Reflexive Performance Reset (RPR)

 If you haven’t experienced RPR for yourself, I’d highly recommend it!
 In short, RPR is a series of “wake-up” drills that are self-administered with the goal of switching your body from survival mode into performance mode.